dlee533/just-the-docs/docs/Mina-test.md

 ---

-Task 2: Insert an image of an animal you like
+# Task 2: Insert an image of an animal you like

+## Cat

+I am allergic to cats; therefore, I cannot get near them.
+But they seem like the most decent pet if I must pick an animal.

+[cat]: /assets/images/cat.jpg "cat"